Probolinggo Regency

-Probolinggo Regency (Javanese: ꦏꦧꦸꦥꦠꦺꦤ꧀ꦥꦿꦧꦭꦶꦁꦒ, romanized: Kabupatèn Prabalingga) is a regency in East Java province of Indonesia.
-It covers an area of 1,696.17 sq. km, and had a population of 1,096,244 at the 2010 Census and 1,152,537 at the 2020 Census; the official estimate as at mid 2024 was 1,200,931 (comprising 592,531 males and 608,400 females).
-Its capital was formerly the city of Probolinggo, but (after that city became an independent administrative entity) the capital is now at the town of Kraksaan.
+Probolinggo Regency (Javanese: ꦏꦧꦸꦥꦠꦺꦤ꧀ꦥꦿꦧꦭꦶꦁꦒ, romanized: Kabupatèn Prabalingga) is a regency in the East Java province of Indonesia.
+It covers an area of 1,696.17 sq. km, and had a population of 1,096,244 at the 2010 Census and 1,152,537 at the 2020 Census; the official estimate as at mid 2025 was 1,217,934 (comprising 600,818 males and 617,116 females).
+Its capital was formerly the city of Probolinggo, but, following that city becoming an independent administrative entity, the regency capital was moved and is now at the town of Kraksaan.

 History

 Indonesian National Revolution

 The Dutch marines landed in Situbondo on 21 July 1947.
 They did not meet much resistance from Indonesian forces.
 Some of them headed west to attacked Probolinggo from the east of the regency.
 At 16.15 on the same day, the forces supported by armored vehicles already arrived at Kraksaan.
 At 17.30, they already held the downtown area.
 On 22 July morning, the Dutch seized the port of the city.
 They then set up perimeter near the railway, but met heavy resistance there.
 At night, Indonesian forces launched a counter-attack that made the Dutch forces pulled back to the port area.
 On 23 July, the Dutch launched an attack in Ledok Ombo village killing 15 soldiers of Indonesian forces.

 Indonesian forces launched small scale attacks to the Dutch defensive posts until early August.
 They also conducted scorched earth strategy to prevent the Dutch forces utilizing Indonesian facilities and food supply.